 Yes, in the unpublished section — as long as you only have one book published in the sections genres.
 If you have 2 or more — you can enter the PUBLISHED section.

 Your entry story needs to be unpublished in anyform.

 The Publishing house you want to send your completed manuscript to, e.g. Lothian, Random House, UQP, Walker, Scholastic, Macmillan Education, HarperCollins, etc. THIS IS VERY IMPORTANT - it holds marks in the judging — research your publisher you want to submit your book to.

 Note: CYA Competition is set up to mirror the submission process to a publishing company.
 CYA designed this competition to help people be the best writers and illustrators they can be.
 Send in the neatest, clearest manuscript or illustrations and, of course, target the correct publisher.
 This means that we expect the entrants to have started looking around at what the publishers' houses are putting out onto the shelves, both in their new and backlog books.

-For example, there is no use wasting your time by submitting a manuscript or illustrations to Mills and Boon if it's a picture book aimed at disabled people.
+For example, there is no use wasting your time by submitting a manuscript or illustrations to Mills and Boon if it's a picture book.
 M&B only publish ROMANCE NOVELS for the adult and YA market.
 And then there is also no use sending a chapter book about dead people coming to life and haunting a town to a publisher who specialised in inspirations style books either.

 Learning where your book needs to be targeted and to whom.
 Knowing your target publisher means knowing your market.
 This is a very important step in the publishing industry — and is often overlooked by all of us enthusiastic authors & illustrators.